Table of Contents

 - They grow abundantly in eutrophic water bodies and lead to an imbalance in the ecosystem.

 - They cause havoc by their excessive growth leading to stagnation of polluted water.

-- In India at many places, the ground water is threatened with contamination due to seepage from industrial and municipal wastes and effluents, sewage channels and agricultural runoff.
+- In India at many places, the groundwater is threatened with contamination due to seepage from industrial and municipal wastes and effluents, sewage channels and agricultural runoff.

 - Pollutants like fluorides, uranium, heavy metals and nutrients like nitrates and phosphates are common in many parts of India.

-Q1.
-Which of the following can be found as pollutants in the drinking water in some parts of India?
+Q. Which of the following can be found as pollutants in the drinking water in some parts of India?